 RES instruction is for reading out the old style of 8-bit Electronic Signature ID, whose values are shown as "Table 6.
 ID Definitions".
 This is not the same as RDID instruction.
-It is not recommended to use for new design.
-For new design, please use RDID instruction.
+It is not recommended to use for new design, please use RDID instruction.